SAP-samples/btp-azure-opensap/Week4/Unit4/README.md

   Password : <Password for DBADMIN>

   ![Credentials](./images/03-credentials.png)

+  ## Summary

-  Now you have successfully setup a live Connection from SAP Analytics Cloud to SAP HANA Cloud.
+  Good Job!
+Now you have successfully setup a live connection from SAP Analytics Cloud to SAP HANA Cloud to